A generalization of weight polynomials to matroids: Introduction

 As can be seen in \cite[p.~131]{Du}, the Tutte polynomial of a matroid determines its higher weights.
-Thus we already know that the polynomials $P_{M,j}$ must, at least indirectly, determine the higher weights of $M$, as well.
-We shall see towards the end of this article that they do so very directly -- in a simple and applicable way.
+Thus we already know that the polynomials $P_{M,j}$, being equivalent to the Tutte polynomial, must determine the higher weights of $M$ as well -- at least indirectly.
+We shall see that they do so in a very simple and accessible way.